aundrae/aundrae.github.io/01_about.md

 My main fields of interest are, development of Native Applications and Web Applications.
 I also have basic knowledge in Machine Learning.
 I am proficient in C, C++, Java, Python, Scala, SQL, Kotlin, Javascript and Swift.
 I also do graphical designs.

-I have worked on projects and developed skill in using many technologies and frameworkes including:
+I have worked on projects and developed skills in using many technologies and frameworks including:
 - Django
 - Android Studio
 - Xcode